 Crate training is the process by which you get your puppy used to spending time in their crate.
 Whether it is overnight, during the day when you’re at work, or in the evening when you need a little puppy-free time, your puppy’s crate should be their haven.

 It’s best to get a crate that can accommodate your full-grown GSD, so you don’t end up having to buy several during their first year of life.
 The good idea is to buy a crate with a divider, such as the MidWest Homes for Pets large crate.
 It measures 48 x 30 x 33 inches, and you can use it to gradually give your puppy more space as they grow.

 You want your puppy to associate the crate with positive experiences.
-If you do it right, your German Shepherd will love their crate even as adults and will likely go there when they need a moment to themselves.
+If you do it right, your German Shepherd will love its crate even as adults and will likely go there when they need a moment to themselves.